 MUA members are leaders from the moment they enter our doors.
-Our programs create the environment for Latina immigrants to identify the leadership skills they already possess as well as identify new areas of growth.
+Our programs create the environment for Latina and Indigenous immigrants to identify the leadership skills they already possess as well as identify new areas of growth.
 MUA has a clearly defined Pathway to Leadership for our members.
 We believe that our members are best suited to lead our organization and know that they have the capacity to bring this leadership to other community organizations and our social justice movements.

 After participating regularly in MUA programs for 2-6 months, a new MUA member is eligible to enroll in one or more leadership training courses, each of which is typically offered once per year and requires a commitment to join a leader committee.